intrinio/javascript-sdk/docs/SecurityApi.md

 var securityAPI = new intrinioSDK.SecurityApi();

 var opts = {
+  'active': true, // Boolean | When true, return securities that are active.
+When false, return securities that are not active.
+A security is considered active if it has traded or has had a corporate action in the past 30 days, and has not been merged into another security (such as due to ticker changes or corporate restructurings).
+  'delisted': false, // Boolean | When true, return securities that have been delisted from their exchange.
+Note that there may be a newer security for the same company that has been relisted on a differente exchange.
+When false, return securities that have not been delisted.
+  'code': null, // String | Return securities classified with the given code (<a href=\"/documentation/security_codes\" target=\"_blank\">reference</a>).
+  'currency': null, // String | Return securities traded in the given 3-digit ISO 4217 currency code (<a href=\"https://en.wikipedia.org/wiki/ISO_4217\" target=\"_blank\">reference</a>).
+  'ticker': null, // String | Return securities traded with the given ticker.
+Note that securities across the world (and through time) may trade with the same ticker but represent different companies.
+Use this in conjuction with other parameters for more specificity.
+  'name': null, // String | Return securities with the given text in their name (not case sensitive).
+  'compositeMic': null, // String | Return securities classified under the composite exchange with the given Market Identification Code (MIC).
+A composite exchange may or may not be a real exchange.
+For example, the USCOMP exchange (our only composite exchange to date) is a combination of exchanges with the following MICs: ARCX, XASE, XPOR, FINR, XCIS, XNAS, XNYS, BATS.
+This composite grouping is done for user convenience.
+At this time, all US securities are classified under the composite exchange with MIC USCOMP.
+To query for specific US exchanges, use the exchange_mic parameter below.
+  'exchangeMic': null, // String | The MIC code of the exchange where the security is actually traded.
+  'stockPricesAfter': null, // Date | Return securities with end-of-day stock prices on or after this date.
+  'stockPricesBefore': null, // Date | Return securities with end-of-day stock prices on or before this date.
+  'cik': null, // String | Return securities belonging to the company with the given Central Index Key (CIK).
+  'figi': null, // String | Return securities with the given Exchange Level FIGI (<a href=\"https://www.openfigi.com/about\" target=\"_blank\">reference</a>).
+  'compositeFigi': null, // String | Return securities with the given Country Composite FIGI (<a href=\"https://www.openfigi.com/about\" target=\"_blank\">reference</a>).
+  'shareClassFigi': null, // String | Return securities with the given Global Share Class FIGI (<a href=\"https://www.openfigi.com/about\" target=\"_blank\">reference</a>).
+  'figiUniqueId': null, // String | Return securities with the given FIGI Unique ID (<a href=\"https://www.openfigi.com/about\" target=\"_blank\">reference</a>).
+  'includeNonFigi': false, // Boolean | When true, include securities that do not have a FIGI.
+By default, this is false.
+If this parameter is not specified, only securities with a FIGI are returned.
   'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };